kortexa-ai/GradientOS/docs/README.md

   # ./status.sh / ./restart.sh / ./stop.sh / ./uninstall.sh as needed
   ```
   The unit runs `gradient-api` from the repo virtualenv and binds to `0.0.0.0:4000` by default.

+### Web jog controls (Control Panel)

+- The floating control card rendered by `web-ui/src/ControlPanel.tsx` mirrors the desktop `src/gradient_os/ui/pages/real_control_page.py` incremental jog workflow.
+Every Cartesian jog button issues a REST call to `/control/move-line-relative`, which is translated by the API to the `MOVE_LINE_RELATIVE` UDP command.
+The request body contains the axis deltas in meters, the current speed multiplier from the UI slider, and the closed-loop flag, so the controller handles all interpolation and straight-line enforcement.
+There is no client-side velocity integration anymore for incremental moves, which eliminates the curved ±Y drift that occurred when the browser streamed `/control/jog/velocity` packets.
+- The jog card exposes explicit increment selectors for both translation (millimeters) and orientation (degrees).
+Updating these dropdowns changes the displacement that each button press will request without any hidden scaling.
+- The "Closed-loop" checkbox on the card writes the boolean directly into the `/control/move-line-relative` payload, so operators can match the desktop app’s accuracy vs speed tradeoffs.
+- Orientation jog buttons call `/control/rotate` with the selected increment and axis name (`roll`, `pitch`, or `yaw`).
+The API fetches the current pose, composes a `SET_ORIENTATION` command, and therefore follows the same solver path as the PySide UI.
+- A `Start Realtime` button enables the same jog streaming mode as `real_control_page.py`.
+When active, the buttons switch to press-and-hold behavior and the UI streams velocity vectors through `/control/jog/velocity`.
+On the backend, `_jog_controller_thread` now calls the same path-level IK helper (`solve_ik_path_batch`) used by the profiled planner, but in a lightweight 2-point form on each tick.
+This keeps realtime jog on the same IK branch as the incremental planner while still responding immediately to button presses.
+- Jog start/stop avoids re-issuing servo commands when the jog vector is zero: the controller caches the last posture, skips IK work whenever both linear and angular rates are zero, and only sends new setpoints when an axis is actually pressed.
+This prevents the robot from creeping when operators simply toggle realtime on/off.

 ## Running as a systemd Service